What is a public interest disclosure

 Who can make a public interest disclosure

-- A substantial and specific danger to the health or safety of a person with a disability.
+- substantial and specific danger to the health or safety of a person with a disability

-If you work for Darling Downs Health or another public sector agency, there are other reasons that you can make a disclosure.
+If you work for Darling Downs Health or another public sector agency, you can also make a public interest disclosure about:

 How to make a disclosure